geopla/aoc-2024/README.md

 ````

 #### State machine allowing 0-ary operations too
 The second part of the task requires detection of 0-ary operations too.
-The additional operation names are `do` and `dont`.
+The additional operation names are `do` and `don't`.
 ````mermaid
 stateDiagram-v2
   START --> OP_NAME: 'm'